How we test products

 The below illustration can help guide you:

-Don't buy a mattress with less than 300 springs for the smallest size. 🙅♂️
+Don't buy a mattress with less than 300 springs for the smallest size - this would indicate inferior quality and support. 🙅♂️

-Even a lower budget hybrid gel spring mattress, like the Silentnight Studio Gel Hybrid Mattress, has a minimum of 1000 pocket springs.
+Even a lower budget hybrid gel spring mattress, like the Silentnight Just Bliss Gel Hybrid Mattress (peviously the Silentnight Studio Gel Hybrid Mattress) has a minimum of 1000 pocket springs.

 2. Consider the height of the mattress